Login

 Disable iOS Fullscreen

-Currently the implementation of Progressive Web Apps on Apple devices has limitations.
-Some authentication methods like OAuth (Google, Facebook, Azure AD) and login links will not work in combination with fullscreen usage.
+Currently, the implementation of Progressive Web Apps on Apple devices has limitations.
+Some authentication methods like OAuth (Google, Facebook, Microsoft Entra ID) and login links will not work in combination with fullscreen usage.
 In that case, fullscreen should be disabled.

 Custom auth

-Appfarm supports custom authentication providers such as such as Azure AD.
+Appfarm supports custom authentication providers such as Microsoft Entra ID (Azure AD).
 A provider should first be configured under Custom auth providers and then added within the login configuration.
 Each custom auth provider configuration has the following settings.

 Name